MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub-data-owners.md

 :::image type="content" source="./media/use-microsoft-purview-hub-data-owners/open-purview-hub.png" alt-text="Screenshot of the Microsoft Purview hub link in Fabric settings.":::

-When you select the Microsoft Purview hub option, the hub opens to the view that is appropriate for you, and insights are generated.
-If this is the first time insights are being generated, it might take some time for them to appear.
+The first time you open the Purview hub, it may take a few moments for the report and dataset to be generated.

 >[!NOTE]
-> If you're not a Fabric administrator and you don't own or haven't created any content, the hub won't contain any insights.
+> If you don't own or haven't created any content, the hub won't contain any insights.
 >
 > For some users, the hub won't open at all when they select the **Microsoft Purview hub** option.
 See [Considerations and limitations for more detail about this exceptions](#considerations-and-limitations).